 If your design combines gray with another color, use the darker color for base cabinets or in a center island.
 This creates a transition between kitchen and living spaces.
 Also, using a marble or granite counter with tones from both cabinet colors, tie the design together.

 The transitional kitchen above introduces an industrial-chic element in the island pendants.
 The look is also carried through the butcher block countertop, bar stools, and sliding reclaimed wood door.
-Note how the backsplash and stainless range hood connect the Linen perimeter cabinets to the gray island.
+Note how the backsplash and stainless range hood connect the Cream perimeter cabinets to the gray island.
 The industrial effect is softened with a traditional look.
 This is achieved by glass-door cabinets and deep crown molding on the room’s perimeter.